Before moving into a rental home, you’ll need to sign a contract.

 It may sound obvious, but the contract should include your name, your landlord’s name, and the address of the property.

-It should also include how much deposit and rent you’re paying, when this is due – and whether your rent can be increased.
+It should also include how much deposit and rent you’re paying, when this is due – and if and when your rent can be increased.

-2. Bills and other payments
+Bills and other payments